metrumresearchgroup/2023-ACoP-14-gene-therapy/README.md

 ## package management

 1. Install pkgr software following the instructions [here](https://github.com/metrumresearchgroup/pkgr).
-2. Open the R project `Public.Rproj`.
+2. Open the R project `ExVivo.Rproj`.
 This allows you to work from within a self-contained project environment.
 3. Install packages by typing in terminal: `pkgr install`.
 This command will look for the file `pkgr.yml` and install the packages listed.
 The specific package versions are imported from https://mpn.metworx.com/docs/.

 ## mrgsolve installation